Fluffy, Japanese-style cheesecake cooked in a rice cooker. It’s especially great for when you don’t have access to or don’t want to use the oven.

 - 2 tbsp lemon juice

-- 200 ml milk (I did it with skim milk, but I think it should also work with low fat or whole)
+- 200 ml skim milk I made it with skim milk, but I think it should also work with low fat or whole

 - In a large glass mixing bowl, add cream cheese.
 Your cream cheese needs to be very soft, otherwise it will not mix into the batter properly and you will end up with little lumps of cream cheese.
 I recommend heating it in the microwave (cover top of bowl with paper towel because sometimes it does splatter) at 10 second intervals, until you can whisk the cream cheese to look like a smooth frosting.

 - Once cream cheese is whisked to a smooth state, add egg yolks.
 Whisk until batter is smooth.
 I found from my attempts that it is important to mix everything until smooth after each additional new ingredient, otherwise it will be too hard to remove the lumps later.
 Add in sugar and whisk until batter is smooth.
 Add in lemon juice and whisk until batter is smooth.